Transport Select Committee

 The Transport Select Committee is a select committee of the House of Commons in the Parliament of the United Kingdom.
 The remit of the committee is to examine the expenditure, administration and policy of the Department for Transport and its associated public bodies.
+Its powers, like those of other select committees, are provided for under standing order 152 of the Standing Orders of the House of Commons and its membership is limited to 11 members.

 Membership

-Members as of February 2023, are as follows: